foxBMS/foxBMS-documentation/doc/sphinx/getting_started/cabling/cabling.rst

 The |BMS-Interface| converts the messages sent by the |BMS-Master| so that they can be transmitted to the daisy chain and vice versa.

-The |master| communicates with the Isabellenhuette current sensor IVT-MOD or IVT-S via CAN.
+The |master| communicates with the current sensor (for instance, Isabellenhuette IVT-MOD or IVT-S) via CAN.

 Communication with the control unit (for instance, a personal computer), is also made via CAN.